Meteor-Community-Packages/meteor-autoform/README.md

 instance of `SimpleSchema`.
     * The name (in quotation marks) of a `SimpleSchema` instance that is in the `window` namespace.
+* `id`: Required.
+This is used as the `id` attribute on the rendered `form` element, so it must be unique within your entire application.
+It's required because we use it to set up a form-specific validation context and to preserve input values when a "hot code push" happens.
-* `doc`: Required for update and remove actions.
+* `doc`: Required for an update form, and must have at least an `_id` property.
 Pass the current document object, retrieved with a call to `findOne()` for example.
-For an insert form, you can also use this attribute to pass an object that has default form values set.
+For an insert form, you can also use this attribute to pass an object that has default form values set (the same effect as setting a `value` attribute on each field within the form).
 * `validation`: Optional.
 See the "Fine Tuning Validation" section.
 * `template`: Optional.
 See the "Templates" section.
 * `type`: Optional.
-One of "insert", "update", "remove", or "method".
-Anything else will result in normal browser form submission after validation.
+One of "insert", "update", or "method".
+Setting the `type` to anything else or omitting it will call any `onSubmit` hooks, where you can do custom submission logic.
+If `onSubmit` does not return false or call `this.event.preventDefault()`, the browser will also submit the form.
+This means that you can use AutoForm to generate and validate a form but still have it POST normally to some non-Meteor HTTP endpoint.
 * `meteormethod`: Optional.
 When `type` is "method", indicate the name of the Meteor method in this attribute.
 * `resetOnSuccess`: Optional.
 The form is automatically reset for you after a successful submission action.
 You can skip this by setting this attribute to `false`.
-* `id`: Required.
-This is used as the `id` attribute on the rendered `form` element, so it must be unique within your entire application.
-It's required because we use it to set up a form-specific validation context and to preserve input values when a "hot code push" happens.
+* `autosave`: Optional.
+Set to `true` to enable automatic form submission for a `type="update"` form.
+Whenever any field value changes within the form, the change will be automatically saved to the database.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.